Kaliese Spencer

-Kaliese Spencer Carter (born 6 May 1987) is a Jamaican track and field athlete who specialises in the 400 metres hurdles.
+Kaliese Spencer Carter, née Kaliese Spencer, (6 May 1987) is a Jamaican track and field athlete who specialises in the 400 metres hurdles.
 She won the bronze medal in the event at the 2012 London Olympics.
 Spencer was the Commonwealth Games champion in 2014 and a double silver medallist at the 2014 World Indoor Championships.
 She finished fourth at both the 2009 and 2011 World Championships in Athletics.

 Spencer was the 2006 World junior champion.
 She is a four-time Diamond League 400 m hurdles winner.

 Career

 Born in the parish of Westmoreland, Jamaica, her mother, Merfelin Spencer was a 400 m runner in college and her father Joshua Spencer was a middle-distance runner and she followed in their footsteps into the sport of athletics.
 She attended the University of Technology in Jamaica and began focusing on her running under the tutelage of Stephen Francis as part of his Maximising Velocity and Power Track Club.
 She had her first hurdles success at the 2006 World Junior Championships in Athletics, where she won the junior 400 m hurdles title with a personal best run of 55.11 seconds.
 Her debut at the senior level came the following year and she reached the semi-finals of her event at the 2007 World Championships in Athletics in Osaka.

 Spencer made a strong start to the 2008 outdoor season by running a world-leading time in the 400 metres at the Azuza Pacific Invitational, winning in a personal best time of 50.55 seconds.
 However, she suffered a hip injury and only trained sporadically in the rest of the year, missing out on the Jamaican Olympic team for the 2008 Beijing Games as a result.

 She began competing in the IAAF Golden League in 2009, performing at the Reebok Grand Prix, Golden Gala and Herculis meetings, although she failed to reach the podium on those occasions.
 At the 2009 World Championships, Spencer reached the final of the women's 400 m hurdles and finished fourth with a personal best run of 53.56 seconds – her club teammate Melaine Walker won the gold in a championship record.
 She was also the substitute runner in the 4 × 400 m relay at the championships and helped her team progress to the final where they won the silver medal.
 She took a victory over Walker shortly afterwards at the IAAF Zagreb Grand Prix.
 Spencer ended her season by winning the silver medal at the 2009 IAAF World Athletics Final, running 53.99 seconds to finish behind Walker.